 9-28 February 1955 Heavy snowfalls

-Heavy snow at higher levels.
-‘Operation Snowdrop’ was initiated to drop supplies to upland hill farmers.
+Heavy snow at higher levels, one of the snowiest periods on record.
+‘Operation Snowdrop’ was initiated to drop supplies to upland hill farmers in the North and Scotland.

 Wagtail Road, Stanley 1955